Editor's note: This article was originally published Dec. 18, 2017. We're bringing it back today as you go about your holiday shopping.

 WASHINGTON (CIRCA) — Bustling shopping malls, ugly sweaters, and awkward family photos can only signify the beginning of one thing: the holiday season.

 Whether you celebrate Christmas, Hannukah, Kwanzaa, or none of the above, you're probably feeling a bit crazed right now, preparing the all-important ingredient list for the holiday dinner, coordinating the travel plans of all the relatives, and fulfilling everyone's gift list.

 It may escape your mind, but all these errands add up when it comes to waste.
 According to Stanford University, Americans throw out 25 percent more during the holiday season.
 That amounts to 25 million tons of garbage, or about 1 million extra tons per week.

-Unless you're under the age of eight, you may attract some eye rolls if you're adult wearing glitter.
-The exception to that rule, however, is during the holiday season--a brief period of time when you're able to flaunt that shiny lipstick to those sparkly New Years Eye pumps without judgment.
+Unless you're under the age of eight, you may attract some eyerolls if you're adult wearing glitter.
+The exception to that rule, however, is during the holiday season — a brief period of time when you're able to flaunt that shiny lipstick and those sparkly New Year's Eve pumps without judgment.

 But as eye-catching as glitter may be, try to steer clear of gifting any clothing and hygiene products that contain glitter.
-All those sparkles are made up of microplastics--pieces of plastic that are less than five millimeters.
-According to scientists, the fibers had the ability to absorb toxic chemicals.
+All those sparkles are made up of microplastics — pieces of plastic that are less than five millimeters.
+According to scientists, the fibers have the ability to absorb toxic chemicals.